 Is Getting a Lawyer Required?

-To give a simple answer to this question, it would be a no. The court does not require you to hire an attorney for your case, but in most cases, it is worth getting a lawyer for child support cases.
+To give a simple answer to this question, it would be a no. The court does not require you to hire an attorney for your case, but in most cases, it is worth getting a Colorado Springs child support lawyer.
 However, before jumping into that and why you should get a lawyer, let us tell you when it is okay to go on your own.

 When is it Okay to Not Get a Lawyer?
 While this may not be the case for most of the couples, there is a possibility that both you and your partner have decided to end your marriage on mutual terms and are also clear about the custody and payment matters.